-Table 7 repeats the same regressions as in Table 3, but uses the realized variance obtained from ExecuComp as a measure of the conditional volatility of pay.
+Table 7 repeats the same regressions as in Table 3, but uses realized variance of pay as the measure of the conditional volatility of pay, a proxy that is obtained from compensation data in ExecuComp.
 The dependent variable is as before, the logarithm of TDC1.
 As in Table 3, standard errors are clustered by firm and year.
 Across all specifications (columns 1 through 3), the estimated coefficients using realized variance of pay are positive and significant at 1%.
 Analyzing the results of the regressions with fixed effects and other controls (column 3), the sensitivity of pay to variance of pay is 0.028, half the size of that in Table 3.
 This sensitivity translates into a pay premium of 7.39% of pay (untabulated), about half of the pay premium estimated using the Incentive Lab data and simulated variance of pay.
-The statistical significance of the effects associated with the remaining control variables does not change significantly with some notable exceptions: firm return volatility is no longer statistically significant but earnings volatility is; Founder loses its significance; overconfidence becomes strongly positively related to total pay; skewness becomes strongly negatively associated with total pay.
+The statistical significance associated with the remaining control variables does not change significantly with some notable exceptions: skewness becomes strongly negatively associated with total pay; firm return volatility is no longer statistically significant but earnings volatility is; Founder loses its significance; overconfidence becomes strongly positively related to total pay.